pico737/robomasters_ros/README.md

     `rosrun trapezoid trapezoid_node.py/`

-3. Test to see if your node is correctly running, open a new terminal and
+3. Test to see if your node is correctly running without error, the serial communication is working, open a new terminal and

     `rosnode list`

     `rostopic list`

+    `rosrun trapezoid client.py`